dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 variant and bounded inspection coefficients.
 Generated benchmarks must replace conservative values without changing that ownership.

-Bulletin V6-to-V7 is a separate two-phase repair registered only by the spec-27 integration.
+Bulletin V6-to-V7 is a separate two-phase repair registered by the completed integration.
 A read-only bounded preflight derives both `ResourceLinkByRef` and `ResourceLinkByContentHash` from authoritative links, validates duplicates/dangling ownership and derives row/link counters before any write.
 The infallible phase clears and rebuilds both maps,